ManuelMcLure/OctoPrint-WiFiStatus/README.md

 # Setup
-This plugin only works on Linux, and requires that OctoPrint be running under Python 3.
+This plugin only works on Linux, and requires that OctoPrint be running under Python 3.7 or higher.
 There is no configuration - it will automatically search for the WiFi interface.